skumars1234/PropensityScore/README.md

 **Architecture flow:**

-&nbsp;1.&nbsp;	User: The user initiates a request to the microservice application.
+&nbsp;1.&nbsp;	Cytora: Initiates a request to the endpoint shared by Allianz.

 &nbsp;2.&nbsp;	APIGEE Proxy Layer: The request first hits the APIGEE proxy layer.
 APIGEE acts as an API gateway, handling tasks like authentication, authorization, rate limiting, and request transformation.